-Figure 5 shows clinic-level treatment patterns by tumor laterality for clinics that treated at least 30 patients between 2008 and 2013.
-Circles above the 45 degree line indicate clinics where the share of patients with left-side tumors who receive IMRT exceeds the share of patients with right-side tumors who receive IMRT.
+Figure 8.5 shows clinic-level treatment patterns by tumor laterality for clinics that treated at least thirty patients between 2008 and 2013.
+Circles above the 45 degree line indicate clinics where the share of patients with left-side tumors who received IMRT exceeds the share of patients with right-side tumors who received IMRT.
 There is substantial heterogeneity in clinic treatment patterns.
-Freestanding clinics seem to be disproportionally represented among clinics that have IMRT use rates above 50% and cluster around the 45 degree line.
+Freestanding clinics seem to be disproportionally represented among clinics that have IMRT use rates above 50 percent and cluster around the 45 degree line.